 Book a tour.
 Hiring a driver covers half of the problem, but if you choose one who also provides guide services, you get the benefit of his or her expertise.
-We work with a few companies that offer family-friendly wine tours and are extremely knowledgeable about Italy’s wine production, history and slow food movement.
+We work with a few companies that offer the best wine tours of Italy and are still family-friendly, particularly with guides who are extremely knowledgeable about Italy’s wine production, history and slow food movement.

 A good wine tour guide will be in touch with you in advance to discuss your day.
 You can customize your tour based on the types of wine that you are interested in and the experience you would like.
 Not only will your guide handle the driving, but he or she will also pre-book all your appointments and facilitate introductions at the wineries, ensuring that your day is smooth and enjoyable.

 A family-friendly wine tour typically includes one visit to a winery, an arranged lunch (possibly at a family-run agriturismo with farm animals) and a stop in a medieval village or city for some time to explore and pop into a tasting room.